This ultimate guide will help you with Everything You Need to Know about Artichokes! How to Cook, Buy and Eat them.

 Where to Find Artichokes?

-If artichokes are not local to you, check stores with more extensive produce departments (Whole Foods for instance).
-Farmer’s Market’s may sell them too.
+If artichokes are not local to you, check grocery stores with more extensive produce departments (Whole Foods for instance).
+Your local Farmers Market may sell them too.

-When purchasing artichokes select artichokes with leaves that are tightly closed, forming a bit of a baseball looking appearance (for larger artichokes; smaller varieties will appear more oblong).
+When purchasing select artichokes with leaves that are tightly closed, forming a bit of a baseball looking appearance (for larger globe artichokes; small artichoke varieties will appear more oblong).

 They are tight and looked very healthy once I began to trim them.

-- Cut the stem flush with the bottom of the artichoke
+- Cut the artichoke stems flush with the base of the artichoke

 - Remove the small leaves by the stem

-- Make a straight cut below the thorn on the leaf tip and cut off any split in the leaves
+- Make a straight cut using a pair of kitchen shears below the thorn on the tips of the leaves and cut off any split in the leaves

 - Cut the leaves uniformly for visual appeal

-- Cut off the top ½-inch of the artichoke making a straight cut, leaving the leaves available for pulling and eating once they are cooked
+- Cut off ½-inch of the top of the artichoke, making a straight cut, leaving the leaves available for pulling and eating once they are cooked

-Artichokes are typically steamed or boiled.
+Artichokes are typically steamed or boiled (the easiest way).
 Either method takes about the same amount of time; 25-30 minutes.

-MY PREFERRED COOKING METHOD: I use an in between method of putting the artichokes in about 2-3 inches of liquid (I mix white wine and water with some sliced garlic cloves for flavor).
+My preferred method: I use an in between method of putting the artichokes in about 2-3 inches of water or liquid (I mix white wine and water with some sliced garlic cloves for flavor).

 How To Check Artichokes Are Cooked

-Check for doneness by pulling on the lower outer leaves; if they can be removed easily the artichoke is done.
+Check for doneness by pulling on the leaves of the lower outer part of the artichoke; if they can be removed easily the artichoke is done.
 If not add a bit more cooking time.

-I cannot think of any other food that requires such an unconventional consumption method as does an artichoke!
+I cannot think of any other food that requires such an unconventional consumption method!

-When the artichoke is cool enough to handle, pull off the leaves and scrape them along your teeth to remove the softened ‘meat’ of the inner leaf.
+When the artichoke is cool enough to handle, pull off the dark green leaves and scrape them along your teeth to remove the softened ‘meat’ of the inner leaf.

 The Outer Leaves – Scrape them on Your Teeth

-I think the artichoke is the only vegetable eaten this way.
-Once you figure it out, it’s like being in a secret club!
+This is the only vegetable eaten this way to my knowledge.
+Once you figure it out the first time, it’s like being in a secret club!

 - Place the leaf between your teeth and